 How does oxygen deplete in ponds where eutrophication has taken place?

 Outside United States Posted about 3 years ago i am thinking of closing by 16 by 33 ft pool and using the deep end for aquaponics and keeping the return lines and sand filter pool pump for further cleaning when needed. is there a design system/ plan that is available

-Prince George's County Maryland Posted over 2 years ago
+Prince George's County Maryland Posted about 3 years ago